threefoldtech/0-db/README.md

 The datafile id is stored on 16 bits, which makes maximum of 65536 files.
 A database can be maximum ~16 TB.
 Since one single 0-db is made to be used on a single dedicated disk, this should be good, but that's still a hard limitation.
-This limitation can be changed by changing the datafile split size (`data.h`: `DATA_MAXSIZE`), limitation will always be `2^16 * DATA_MAXSIZE`.
+This limitation can be changed via command line option `--datasize`, and provide (in bytes) the size limit of a datafile.
+Setting `536870912` for exemple (which is 512 MB) would set the database limit to ~32 TB.
+This limit is printed (with verbose flag) on the database initializing process.

+Please use always the same datasize accross multiple run, but using different size **should not** interfer.

 # Tests
 You can run a sets of test on a running 0-db instance.